Smitomic/rc_controller/README.md

 #### Right Turn Recognition
 ![Traffic Sign Recognition - Right Turn](/showcase_media/track3-right_turn.gif)

+Directory showcase_media contains videos of which these gifs have been created as well as other versions of models that haven't been as successful.

 ## Code Structure

 The project is organized into several directories to maintain a clear and manageable source code arrangement: